Some of Willersey's Long History

+The plate above was removed from the base of the tree when the seat around the tree was renewed.
 The tree is opposite the duckpond and is a natural meeting point.
-It is a red horse chestnut (Aesculus × carnea) which fortunately does not suffer from the leaf miner caterpillar which is attacking the usual horse chestnut trees in the UK.
+It is a red horse chestnut (Aesculus × carnea) which fortunately does not suffer from the leaf miner caterpillar which is attacking the usual cream flowered horse chestnut trees in the UK.
+The usual Chestnut trees have seven lobed leaves but the red flowered trees have five lobes.
+The leaves are slightly glossy and a little thicker.
+The Willersey Jubilee tree has a surprising number of four lobed leaves.
 The seat around the tree is the third one to be placed there and was put up to celebrate the 1981 marriage of Prince Charles and Princess Diana.
 The village buses stop at the tree.
 Once a year at Christmas the tree becomes a tree of light.

 Willersey had a halt station on the Great Western Railway which was opened in 1st August 1904.

 It was situated about half a mile from the village centre which was closer to its community than many stations on the route.
 It had two 152-foot wooden platforms, each with a corrugated iron pagoda style shelter.
 No sidings or facilities were provided.
 The initial service consisted of 9 Down and 8 Up services a day.
 The line was closed by British Railways to passenger traffic on 7th March 1960 and completely in August 1976 whem a derailed coal train badly damaged the track at Winchcombe.
 Later in August 1976 at a meeting in Willersey Village Hall the Gloucestershire Warwickshire Railway Society (GWSR) was formed to persuade British Railways (BR) to reopen the line.
 This failed but after much dithering and having lifted the track, BR offered the land for sale in 1980.
 Passenger train services began again in 1984 and since then a team of enthusiasts have reopened the line as a heritage steam service, connecting from Toddington to to Cheltenham.
-It is currently being extended to Broadway and they have future plans to eventually reconnect to Honeybourne and the main line which could in time give Willersey its halt back.
+It has now in 2018 been extended to Broadway.
+They have future plans to eventually reconnect to Honeybourne and the main line between London and Hereford, which could in time give Willersey its halt back.

 On this map from the 1930s it is possible to see the route of the train line from Cheltenham to Stratford-upon-Avon via Honeybourne.
 There were stations at Broadway (being rebuilt), Willersey, Weston sub edge, Littleton & Badsey, Blockley and Chipping Campden.
 The Broadway bypass on the A44 did not exist so all traffic went through Broadway High Street.
 There were no motorways.
 As Evesham did not have the A46 bypass, the A46 went through Willersey, but traffic was much lighter in those days.
 The original A46 is now the A4632.
 This change was caused by the opening of the Evesham bypass in 1987 which in time took on the function and name of the A46 and also the Broadway bypass in 1998.
 (Here is a larger version of the map with more detail).